frank-actialuna/bd-comics-manga/Scroll.md

 ### ratio

-`ratio` allows to define the minimum amount of image data that must be displayed, regardless of the relative aspect ratios of the image/fragment and the viewport.
+`ratio` allows to define the minimum (and optionally maximum) amount of image data that must be displayed, regardless of the relative aspect ratios of the image/fragment and the viewport.
 This option can be useful when the image is  very tall (resp. wide) with a landscape (resp. portrait) viewport.

+#### Minimum

 Given an aspect ratio, the largest rectangle that fits inside the viewport is used to scale the image in "fill" mode.